Azure/azure-functions-mysql-extension/docs/BindingsOverview.md

 The unique name used in creating the lease tables.
 The local apps depend on this setting for creating unique leases tables, please give a unique name for each app.
     > **NOTE:** If the setting is re-used accross apps, having the same function name could cause the functions to use the same lease tables and the function runs to not work as expected.
-    > **NOTE:** If you have 2 different SQL trigger functions with same functionName locally, not having WEBSITE_SITE_NAME would mean that the same leasees table would be used for both triggers resulting in only one of the functions being triggered.
+    > **NOTE:** If you have 2 different MySQL trigger functions with same functionName locally, not having WEBSITE_SITE_NAME would mean that the same leasees table would be used for both triggers resulting in only one of the functions being triggered.
     > **NOTE:** This is a read-only variable that is provided by the azure environment variables for deployed functions and the user provided value will be overridden.
 Refer to [Environment variables](https://learn.microsoft.com/azure/app-service/reference-app-settings?tabs=kudu%2Cdotnet#app-environment) for apps.

 ### Scaling for Trigger Bindings

-If your application containing functions with SQL trigger bindings is running as an Azure function app, it will be scaled automatically based on the amount of changes that are pending to be processed in the user table.
+If your application containing functions with MySQL trigger bindings is running as an Azure function app, it will be scaled automatically based on the amount of changes that are pending to be processed in the user table.
 As of today, we only support scaling of function apps running in Elastic Premium plan with 'Runtime Scale Monitoring' enabled.
 To enable scaling, you will need to go the function app resource's page on Azure Portal, then to Configuration > 'Function runtime settings' and turn on 'Runtime Scale Monitoring'.

 There are two types of scaling available:

 - Incremental scaling - This scales the application serially, increasing or decreasing the workers by 1.
 There are a couple of checks made to decide on whether the host application needs to be scaled in or out.
-The rationale behind these checks is to ensure that the count of pending changes per application-worker stays below a certain maximum limit, controlled by [Sql_Trigger_MaxChangesPerWorker](#sql_trigger_maxchangesperworker), while also ensuring that the number of workers running stays minimal.
+The rationale behind these checks is to ensure that the count of pending changes per application-worker stays below a certain maximum limit, controlled by [MySql_Trigger_MaxChangesPerWorker](#mysql_trigger_maxchangesperworker), while also ensuring that the number of workers running stays minimal.
 The scaling decision is made based on the latest count of the pending changes and whether the last 5 samples we took were continually increasing or decreasing.

-- Target Based Scaling - This type of scaling depends on the pending change count and the value of [dynamic concurrency](https://learn.microsoft.com/azure/azure-functions/functions-concurrency#dynamic-concurrency) which if not enabled is defaulted to [Sql_Trigger_MaxChangesPerWorker](#sql_trigger_maxchangesperworker).
+- Target Based Scaling - This type of scaling depends on the pending change count and the value of [dynamic concurrency](https://learn.microsoft.com/azure/azure-functions/functions-concurrency#dynamic-concurrency) which if not enabled is defaulted to [MySql_Trigger_MaxChangesPerWorker](#mysql_trigger_maxchangesperworker).
 The target worker count is decided by dividing the pending changes by the concurrency value.
 The application scales out to the number of instances specified by the target worker count.

 For more information, check documentation on [Runtime Scaling](https://learn.microsoft.com/azure/azure-functions/event-driven-scaling#runtime-scaling).
 You can configure scaling parameters by going to 'Scale out (App Service plan)' setting on the function app's page.
 To understand various scale settings, please check the respective sections in [Azure Functions Premium plan](https://learn.microsoft.com/azure/azure-functions/functions-premium-plan?tabs=portal#eliminate-cold-starts)'s documentation.